openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/BasicServicesKit/cj-apis-request-agent.md

 public func touch(id: String, token: String): TaskInfo
 ```

-**Function:** Queries detailed task information based on the task ID and token.
+**Function:** Queries detailed information of a task by its ID and token.

 **System Capability:** SystemCapability.Request.FileTransferAgent